Address: Sandown Raceway, 591-659 Princes Hwy, Springvale, Vic 3171, Australia

 Circuit type: Permanent road course

 Sandown Raceway promotes itself as 'the home of horsepower' and with good reason; it is now Australia's oldest permanent motor racing facility and also houses a busy horse racing circuit within its perimeter.
-Nestling within Melbourne's Springvale suburbs, the circuit today hosts five major meetings each year, the highlight of which is the Sandown 500 endurance round of the V8 Supercar Championships.
+Nestling within Melbourne's Springvale suburbs, the circuit today hosts five major meetings each year, the highlight of which is the annual visit of Australian Supercar Championships.